Troubleshooting7 min read Updated

 5. Allowing proper degassing time for fresh roasts

 Start with grind size adjustments, then fine-tune temperature and time.
 Keep notes on your changes—brewing great coffee is a skill that rewards patience and precision.
+For more brewing fundamentals, explore our complete coffee hub with guides covering every major brewing method.

 Have you conquered sour coffee in your brewing routine?
 The journey from confused beginner to confident home barista happens one adjustment at a time.
 Your perfect cup is closer than you think.